How Trainertext Works

 If the learner finds auditory memory retention hard, then we guide them towards books with shorter words, but that is the only limitation.
 We use books about jokes, amazing cars, spy gadgets, weird animals, crazy weather and other nonfiction subjects, plus a whole raft of fiction stories too, including classics.

 If you have ever read any phonically “leveled” books with a child you will know what torture they are!
 I have been there as a parent and I am not sure who hated them more; me or my children.

 Dialect changes for different countries

 To go back to the example of “was”, we would use the Octopus who Knocked a Puss above the letter “a” for the British coding.
-For an American we would code it using the Umbrella Man with a Suntan above the letter “a”.
+For an American, we would code it using the Umbrella Man with a Suntan above the letter “a”.